gustavguez/contact-smtp-script/README.md

-# Contact SMTP Script
+# Contact SMTP Script for your personal web
-Scrip for contact forms, email is sent via SMTP.
+Scrip for contact form, email is sent via SMTP to prevent SPAM folder.

 ## Requirements
 - PHP